vaplp@engageva.org

 Facilitators

 Our facilitators are seasoned practitioners in social justice work.
-Each retreat you will meet and learn with two new facilitators, specialized in that retreat’s topic.
-After each retreat, you’ll have access to coaching office hours with two additional coaches with expertise in that retreat’s topic.
+Each retreat, you will meet and learn with two new facilitators specialized in that retreat’s topic.
+After each retreat, you’ll have access to coaching office hours with two coaches to dive deeper with questions you have about that retreat’s topic.

 Selections Committee